-The members of the Committee comprise the independent Non-Executive Directors, and the Committee is chaired by David Dannhauser, who possesses the necessary depth of financial expertise to fulfil the role.
-The Committee met twice during the year to consider the year-end accounts for 31 December 2019 and interim reports for 30 June 2020.
+The members of the Committee comprise the However, the Committee will continue to monitor independent Non-Executive Directors, and the this in the context of the Group's increasing size and Committee is chaired by David Dannhauser, who complexity. possesses the necessary depth of financial expertise to Risk Management fulfil the role.
+The Committee met twice during the year Internal controls and risk management are detailed on to consider the year-end accounts for 31 December pages 18 to 20 of the Report and Accounts.
+2019 and interim reports for 30 June 2020.